 - and other facilities.

-The Red Sea Project is between the coastal cities of Umluj and Al Wajh, built in a region spanning 30,000 square kilometers.
+The Red Sea Project is between the coastal cities of Umluj and Al Wajh, built by The Red Sea Development Company (TRSDC) in a region spanning 30,000 square kilometers.
 It will comprise a natural archipelago of pristine islands and a vast desert landscape filled with mountain peaks, historical and archaeological treasures and a dormant volcano.

 The project will be the first fully integrated, luxury, mixed-use resort in the Middle East.
 Therefore it is expected to attract visitors all year round and will provide 8,000 new hotel rooms once completed.
 The Red Sea Project has been designed with a strong focus on heritage, culture and conservation and includes 200 km of untouched coastline.